 Backstabbing in PVE

-Unsurprisingly, backstabbing is significantly easier to accomplish in the offline, player versus NPC environment.
-Virtually all enemies that are able to be critted have some degree of predictability to their moveset that you can learn and then promptly identify the opportune time to strike.
+Unsurprisingly, backstabbing is significantly easier in the offline player versus NPC environment.
+Virtually all enemies that can be critted have some degree of predictability to their moveset that you can learn and promptly identify the opportune time to strike.

 Furthermore, uncontrollable factors such as bad net code, latency, and input lag are nonexistent.
-Keep in mind that not all enemies in the game can be backstabbed, and identifying which foes are vulnerable to this type of attack ultimately comes down your own experimentation or outside research.
+Remember that not all enemies in the game can be backstabbed, and identifying which foes are vulnerable to this type of attack ultimately comes down to your own experimentation or outside research.

-However, there are some consistencies between types of enemies that can be found and exploited to deduce whether you should approach them with the intention of backstabbing.
-Generally, the larger, more bestial creatures will be immune to these types of criticals, while the smaller, more humanoid enemies will almost always be vulnerable.
+However, some consistencies between types of enemies can be found and exploited to deduce whether you should approach them with the intention of backstabbing.
+Generally, the larger, more bestial creatures will be immune to these criticals, while the smaller, more humanoid enemies will always be vulnerable.

 Get Behind Your Target

-Obviously, as the name implies, pulling off a backstab requires getting behind your target.
-There are many ways of going about doing this depending on the type of foe you’re fighting.
-As already stated, PVE enemies are invariably predictable, and you can often observe and identify the best time to strike.
+As the name implies, pulling off a backstab requires getting behind your target.
+There are many ways of doing this, depending on the type of foe you’re fighting.
+As stated, PVE enemies are invariably predictable, and you can often observe and identify the best time to strike.

 Circle Your Enemy

 Circling your enemies is almost always an effective way to get behind them.
 This is especially true for larger, slower monsters that can be critted.